josueayala27/ox-framework/README.md

 ## Quick start 🔧

-If you have any questions, visit the official documentation:[doc](https://jos-nuxt-app.web.app/docs/installation)
+If you have any questions, visit the official documentation: [doc](https://jos-nuxt-app.web.app/docs/installation)

 Several quick start options are available: